-Currently, the MPC sets the base interest rate (the interest rate that the BoE pays on the deposits commercial banks hold with it) to influence the money supply.
+Currently, the MPC sets the base interest rate (the interest rate that the BoE pays on the deposits commercial banks hold with it) to influence the money supply and inflation.

 Under National Money the role of commercial banks would change.
 They would become what most people assume they are: Intermediaries between savers and borrowers.
 They would only be able to loan money that had been deposited by customers in savings accounts.
 The funds in current accounts would be fully accounted for at all times and earn no interest.

-This system would remove the label of too big to fail, since if a bank did fail, the current accounts held with it would simply be transferred to a healthy bank.
-Savers would lose a proportion of their investments, dependent on the scale of the failure and their investment terms.
+This system would remove the label of too big to fail, since if a bank did fail, the current accounts held with it would be transferred to a healthy bank.
+Savers would lose a proportion of their savings, dependent on the scale of the failure and the terms of their savings account.

 National Money could be implemented overnight, with the accounting changes taking place behind the scenes.